MarkusRabe/cadet/README.md

 # CADET
-CADET is a solver for 2QBF formulas written and maintained by [Markus N. Rabe](https://people.eecs.berkeley.edu/~rabe/).
+CADET is a solver for _quantified Boolean formulas_ with one quantifier alternation (2QBF) written and maintained by [Markus N. Rabe](https://people.eecs.berkeley.edu/~rabe/).
 The solver is based on the _Incremental Determinization_ algorithm published in SAT 2016.

 As of 2017, CADET is one of the fastest and most reliable solvers for 2QBF formulas.
 It won second price in the 2QBF track of [QBFEval](http://www.qbflib.org/qbfeval17.php).
 See below for an overview on installation and usage of CADET.
 Detailed information can be found in doc/user_guide.pdf.

 ## Requirements and Compilation